A judge has acquitted a police van driver of all charges in the death of black detainee Freddie Gray.

 The 25-year-old’s broken neck on the way to the police station set off Baltimore’s worst riots in decades.

 Six officers were charged in Gray’s death, but only Officer Caesar Goodson was accused of murder.

-Baltimore Circuit Judge Barry Williams delivered his verdict after hearing five days of evidence in the non-jury trial.
+Baltimore Circuit Judge Barry Williams delivered his verdict after hearing five days of evidence.
 He also found Goodson not guilty of manslaughter, assault, misconduct in office, and reckless endangerment.